 Hazel Rowley Literary Fellowship

-The Fellowship is open to Australian writers of biography, however the selection criteria also extends to include a writer who is working on an aspect of cultural or social history that is compatible with Hazel’s interest areas (see hazelrowley.com).
+The Hazel Rowley Literary Fellowship is open to Australian writers of biography, and also extends to include a writer who is working on an aspect of cultural or social history that is compatible with Hazel’s interest areas.

-Applications for the 2015 Fellowship open in October 2014, the shortlist is announced in January 2015 and the Fellowship is awarded in March 2015.
+Applications for the 2015 Fellowship close on 16 November 2014.
+The shortlist is announced in January 2015 and the Fellowship is awarded in March 2015.

 The 2014 Hazel Rowley Literary Fellowship was awarded to Maxine Beneba Clarke who will use the $10,000 fellowship to work on part two of her proposed autobiography, ‘The Hate Race’ – a memoir about growing up black in white middle-class Australia.
 The fellowship will allow the Caribbean-Australian writer to ‘go back to where she came from’ – to travel from Australia to England re-tracing her parents’ journey, from England to the Caribbean re-tracing her grandparents’ migration, and from the Caribbean to Africa in search of the ancestors transported to the Caribbean as slaves.